syncfusion-content/blazor-docs/blazor/diagram-component/context-menu.md

 <!-- markdownlint-disable MD010 -->

-In graphical user interface (GUI), a context menu is a type of menu that appears when you perform right-click operation.
+In Graphical User Interface (GUI), a context menu is a type of menu that appears when you perform right-click operation.
 You can create a nested level of context menu items.
 Diagram provides some in-built context menu items and allows to define custom menu items through the [ContextMenuSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ContextMenuSettings.html) property.

 ## Default context menu

 The [Show](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ContextMenuSettings.html#Syncfusion_Blazor_Diagram_ContextMenuSettings_Show) property helps you to enable or disable the context menu.
-Diagram provides some default context menu items such as copy, cut, select all, order,cut undo, redo, and group options.
+Diagram provides some default context menu items such as copy, cut, paste, select all, undo, redo and group options.
 The following code shows how to enable the default context menu items.

 ```cshtml
 <SfDiagramComponent @ref="diagram" Height="600px">